-2. Concentrate on your audience - who they are and what they (want to) know; concentrating on the listeners rather than on yourself will soothe your nerves as well.
+- Concentrate on your audience: who they are and what they (want to) know.

-3. Choose the topic that interests you - involvement and motivation are key to confidence and vigour.
+- Choose the topic that interests you: involvement and motivation are key to confidence.

-5. Present information visually– this adds interest to your talk and makes it easier to follow
+- Present information visually: this adds interest to your talk and makes it easier to follow.

-6. Practise giving your presentation until you are familiar with the key points; this way you may discover any potential problems an check the timing.
-Besides, practice will also make you feel more confident
+- Practise giving your presentation until you are familiar with the key points; this way you may discover any potential problems and check the timing.
+Besides, practice will also make you feel more confident.

 Basic outline / structure